 A security architect needs to be adaptable and flexible as the industry is constantly changing.
 They need to understand how IT systems work to create top-quality, well-thought-out software design plans.
 Security architects also need top-level knowledge of network design to meet the company’s goals while keeping customer data secure no matter what situation or challenge arises.
 They should also have the ability to think creatively yet logically at all times.

-5. Describe Your Daily Routine as a Security Architect
+5. Describe Your Daily Routine as an IT Security Architect

 The employer wants to know if you are organized and if you can juggle many tasks at the same time.
 They will also check your attitude for working in a team and under pressure, as every job has those moments where the employee might be required to deal with stressful situations.